astridx/meinblog/sik/r/react-usestate-callback/index.md

 ---
-title: "React useState with Callback"
+title: 'React useState with Callback'
-description: "If you have used setState before, you may be missing a callback function for the useState hook.
-This tutorial explains how to implement it with useEffect ..."
+description: 'If you have used setState before, you may be missing a callback function for the useState hook.
+This tutorial explains how to implement it with useEffect ...'
-date: "2019-06-03T03:52:46+02:00"
+date: '2019-06-03T03:52:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react usestate callback"]
+keywords: ['react usestate callback']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />